AnthonyCxx/Notes-and-Writeups/Python/Object-oriented Programming/Static and Class Methods.md

 > Notice how you can use the _toF()_ and _toC()_ methods without needing an instance of _TempConverter_.

 ## Class Methods
-Class methods know of the
+Unlike static methods, class methods do know of the class, having access to the class attributes and methods; class methods can even modify class attributes; however, class methods cannot access instance attributes as they are not bound to an instance.
+Class methods implicitly take an instance of the class as the first argument (abbreviated

-Class methods are exceptionally useful for creating [factory methods](https://dev.to/danyson/how-classmethod-in-python-helps-in-implementing-factory-methods-23gl).
+_cls_) and are exceptionally useful for creating [factory methods](https://dev.to/danyson/how-classmethod-in-python-helps-in-implementing-factory-methods-23gl).

 Class methods are marked with `@classmethod` and take _cls_ (a class, passed implcitly) as a parameter.
 ```Python